SHARE OF MODEL: THE METRIC THAT REPLACES SEO RANKINGS

 The shift from SEO rankings to Share of Model is not theoretical.
 It is already happening.
 68% of searches end without a click.
 AI Overviews are expanding to more query types every month.
 ChatGPT and Perplexity usage is growing faster than any search product since Google itself.

-The companies that measure Share of Model today and restructure their content around statistics, expert quotations, BLUF architecture, and entity stacking will own the AI recommendations in their category.
+The companies that measure Share of Model today and restructure their content around statistics, expert quotations, answer-first structure, and entity stacking will own the AI recommendations in their category.
 The companies that keep optimizing for keyword rankings will keep seeing green arrows on dashboards while their pipeline dries up.
+The evidence behind our approach is laid out on the methodology page, and we share the full weighted rubric with each client scorecard.

 Your SEO agency will not tell you this.
 Their entire business model depends on the metrics they have always tracked.
 Share of Model requires a different playbook, different tools, and a fundamentally different understanding of how buyers find companies in 2026.